 Reflecting on my school years, my best moments have been spent by understanding and accepting staff and friends.
 This made my school life far more enjoyable.
 I will forever remember the teachers that were there for all my meltdowns, panic attacks, and achievements.
 Many were encouraging and supportive of my passions and I felt part of a community.
 Whilst there were some difficult times, I was not facing them alone.
 I wish for other Autistic individuals to have positive experiences at high school.
 I hope my insights based on personal experiences will help individuals on the spectrum be part of a more inclusive and accepting community.

-Shadia Ibrahim, Autism Actually
+Shadia Hancock, Autism Actually